 Technology R21 applications cannot be renewed.

 The R01 is for technologies that already have been shown to be feasible but need further technical work to produce a useful prototype.
 Four-year grants support development projects, to validate and optimize a new technology.
 If a project is at an intermediate stage with partial demonstration of feasibility, but with substantial remaining risk, a 3-year R01 proposal with a reduced budget might be an appropriate mechanism to minimize risk by rapidly evaluating project feasibility.
 Projects that are well supported by feasibility studies and propose to develop fully functional prototypes might require higher budgets and a 4-year duration (5 years for Early Stage Investigators).
 Specific aims should include validation of technology against known standards such as synthetic models and characterized, gold-standard biological samples.
-Applications for later stage technology refinement, extension, or hardening with a high likelihood of success would be less competitive biological samples.
+Applications for later stage technology refinement, extension, or hardening with a high likelihood of success would be less competitive.

 Technology R01 applications can only be renewed once.